arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 ### 4. Getting up to Pro with Development Environment

 For all the information detailed above for it to be used, we will need to develop the code and flash it to the system.
-It is possible to use the following development environment designed by Arduino®.
+It is possible to use the following development environment designed by Arduino.

 #### 4.1.
-Using Arduino® IDE 2
+Using Arduino IDE 2

-The Arduino® IDE 2 allows the developers to design and upload the code to Portenta H7 offline.
+The Arduino IDE 2 allows the developers to design and upload the code to Portenta H7 offline.
 It will also help you with organizing packages needed to program the Portenta H7.
 It will require a USB-C® Type cable that will allow you to connect and program the Portenta H7.
 In [here](https://www.arduino.cc/en/software), you will be able to find the latest version of the Arduino IDE 2.

-***If you want to know how to set up the Arduino® IDE 2 adequately, please look into [Quick Guide to Arduino® IDE 2](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing).***
+***If you want to know how to set up the Arduino IDE 2 adequately, please look into [Quick Guide to Arduino IDE 2](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing).***

 #### 4.2.
-Using Arduino® Web Editor
+Using Arduino Web Editor

-All Arduino® boards work Out-of-the-Box with the Arduino® Web Editor, and the Portenta H7 with Portenta Max Carrier is no exception.
-The Arduino® Web Editor requires an online connection with an Arduino® account and a simple plugin for development.
-The features are always up-to-date and support every Arduino® board.
+All Arduino boards work Out-of-the-Box with the Arduino Web Editor, and the Portenta H7 with Portenta Max Carrier is no exception.
+The Arduino Web Editor requires an online connection with an Arduino account and a simple plugin for development.
+The features are always up-to-date and support every Arduino board.
 By following this [link to Arduino® Web Editor](https://create.arduino.cc/editor), you will be able to access and begin developing the code.

-***If you want to know how to get started with Arduino® Web Editor, please look into [Getting started with the Web Editor](https://docs.arduino.cc/cloud/web-editor/tutorials/getting-started/getting-started-web-editor).***
+***If you want to know how to get started with Arduino Web Editor, please look into [Getting started with the Web Editor](https://docs.arduino.cc/cloud/web-editor/tutorials/getting-started/getting-started-web-editor).***

 #### 4.3.
-Using Arduino® IoT Cloud
+Using Arduino IoT Cloud

-The Arduino® boards that are IoT enabled, can use the Arduino® IoT Cloud to develop an automated system and a feedback system that gathers useful data for analysis purposes.
-By following this [link to Arduino® IoT Cloud](https://create.arduino.cc/iot/things), you will be able to access and begin developing the code.
+The Arduino boards that are IoT enabled, can use the Arduino IoT Cloud to develop an automated system and a feedback system that gathers useful data for analysis purposes.
+By following this [link to Arduino IoT Cloud](https://create.arduino.cc/iot/things), you will be able to access and begin developing the code.

-***If you want to know how to get started with Arduino® IoT Cloud, please look into [Getting Started With the Arduino® IoT Cloud](https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started).***
+***If you want to know how to get started with Arduino IoT Cloud, please look into [Getting Started With the Arduino IoT Cloud](https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started).***

 ### 5. Portenta Max Carrier Quick Peripheral Table